-Operation Dark Winter is the codename for a in 2001 (June 22-23) conducted bio-terrorist attack simulation on the continent of the United States, which took place under real conditions.
+Operation Dark Winter is the codename for an in 2001 (June 22-23) conducted bio-terrorist attack simulation on the continent of the United States, which took place under real conditions.

 Dark Winter has revealed how vulnerable we have become.

-Many years later and with retroperspective to Dark Winter a new presidential directive called Directive 51 was put into effect tacitly.
+Many years later and with a retrospective to Dark Winter, a new presidential directive called Directive 51 was put into effect tacitly.